Number of Jobs

 |This Job is Ranked in|

-|Best Technology Jobs||#3|
+|Best Technology Jobs||#1|

 |The 100 Best Jobs||#1|

 A bachelor's degree is often a requirement for software developer positions, although practical experience may be enough to snag an entry-level job.
-Developers wishing to advance in their careers should stay up-to-date on the latest programming tools and languages with continuing education courses, which are sometimes offered through employers.
+Developers wishing to advance in their careers should stay up to date on the latest programming tools and languages with continuing education courses, which are sometimes offered through employers.

-Last updated by Katy Marquardt.
+Last updated by Nathan Hellman.